 Jodhpur, India, is the Blue City.

 Because Jodhpur sits on the fringe of the Thar Desert, and daytime temperatures soar to 40 – 45 degrees throughout the months of summer.
 The blue paint is supposed to keep things cool.
-Thinks cool thoughts.
+Think cool thoughts.
 That kind of thing.

 Mehrangarh Fort, Jodhpur